ankane/blind_index/README.md

   encrypted_email_bidx: <%= User.compute_email_bidx("test@example.org").inspect %>
 ```

+Be sure to include the `inspect` at the end, or it won’t be encoded properly in YAML.

 ## Algorithms [master, not production-ready]

 The default hashing algorithm is PBKDF2-HMAC-SHA256, but a number of others are available.